chalmers-revere/opendlv-tutorial-kiwi/README.md

 ### Getting Started 2.2: Extracting `.csv` files from a recording on your computer

-The fourth tutorial is to extract `.csv` files from a recording file for data post-processing.
+This tutorial is to extract `.csv` files from a recording file for data post-processing.
 A `.csv` file is create for every message type that is exchanged on Kiwi including the sent, received, and sample timestamps.

 _Prerequisites:_